hxyv/hxyv/README.md

 **hxyv/hxyv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently studying at XJTLU
+- 🔭 I’m currently studying at Carnegie Mellon University
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m currently learning computational biology
 - 📫 How to reach me: xingyu3906@gmail.com